Andre92Marcos/sql_db/mongoDB/README.md

 Databases make up the top level of data organization in a MongoDB instance.
 Databases are organized into collections which contain documents.
 Documents contain literal data such as strings, numbers, dates, etc. in a JSON-like format.

+MongoDB is a document-oriented NoSQL database.
+Instead of using tables and rows like in traditional relational databases, MongoDB makes use of collections and documents.
+Each database contains collections which in turn further contain documents.
+Each document consists of key-value pairs which are the basic unit of data in a MongoDB database.
+A single collection can contain multiple documents and they are schema-less meaning that the size and content of each document can be different from each another.

+## Installing MongoDB Shell